deepmashru/deepmashru/README.md

 - 👋 Hi, I’m @deepmashru
-- 👀 I’m interested in android application
+- 👀 I am an android developer.
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m currently learning React-native.
-- 💞️ I’m looking to collaborate on any android projects in which i can gain experience
+- 💞️ I’m looking to collaborate on any android projects in which i can gain experience and grove my skills.
-- 📫 How to reach me :- powerofsoul is my telegram user id. so just ping me there.
+- 📫 How to reach me :- deepmashru81@gmail.com .

 <!---
 deepmashru/deepmashru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.